corrieb/bensdoings/vic-machine/README.md

 **Modifying**

 You'll see that the JSON keys map to vic-machine arguments in ``actions/map-x.json``.
-You can define your own JSON schema by simply modifying those files.
+If you wish, you can define your own JSON schema by simply modifying those files.